mozilla/moz-forecasting/moz_forecasting/ad_tiles_forecast/README.md

    - `share_by_market`:  The purpose of this factor is to convert the global forcast to a by-country forecast.
 It is derived by taking the monthly cumulative DAU from `moz-fx-data-shared-prod.telemetry.active_users_aggregates` for a given country and dividing it by the total across all countries, yielding the fraction of the total dau contributed by that country.
 This is then averaged over the number of months of past data specified in `observed_months` in the config file to get a scalar value for each country.
    -  `elgibility_factor`: The elgibility is specified for each product (IE tiles) individually for mobile and desktop as a sql function in the config file for each flow.
 It is determined by which app version that the product became available in each country.
 The monthly cumulative number of eligibile, active users **within a country** is calculated using this function on `moz-fx-data-shared-prod.telemetry.active_users_aggregates`, and divided by the total number of active users **within a country** to get a monthly elgbility factor for that country.
 These are then averaged over the number of months specified in `observed_months` in the config to get a scalar value for each country.
 2. **turn country-level DAU into country-level newtab inventory by multiplying a scalar factor representing the ratio of the inventory to the dau by country**: The country-level newtab inventory by month is obtained from the table `newtab_clients_daily_aggregates`.
 The count of newtab impressions and DAU are calculated by month and stored in `self.newtab_visits`.
 The quotient is calculated and averaged by country to get a scalar factor, which is stored in `self.inventory_per_client`
-3. **turn country-level DAU into country-level tile impressions by multiplying by scalar fill rate**: The fill rate is calculated from tile impressions and newtab impressions obtained from the table `moz-fx-data-shared-prod.contextual_services.event_aggregates_spons_tiles` and stored in `self.impressions`.
-The quotient of tile impressions and newtab impressions is taken, imputed for new geos, and averaged by country to obtain scalar values that are stored in `self.fill_rate_by_country`
+3. **turn country-level DAU into country and position-level tile impressions by multiplying by scalar fill rate**: The fill rate is calculated from tile impressions and newtab impressions obtained from the table `moz-fx-data-shared-prod.contextual_services.event_aggregates_spons_tiles` and stored in `self.impressions`.
+The quotient of tile impressions and newtab impressions is taken, imputed for new geos, and averaged by country to obtain scalar values that are stored in `self.fill_rate_by_country_and_position`
 4. **turn county-level impressions into revenue by multiplying by CPM/1000**:  The CPMs are derived from config.
 Note that first two tiles have a different CPM than the third tile.
 The CPMs are applied to the tile impressions and stored in `self.output_df` in the penultimate step.

 ## Output